+- One rule: the ocean does not have walls so you can't use the edge of the tray to help you eat (demonstrate this).

+- o Questions?

-- (Put 30 seconds on digital timer.)
+- o (Put 30 seconds on digital timer.)

-- o (Start experiment.)
+- (Start experiment.)

 - Collect data:

 - (Have students count how much of eat type of food they ate.)

 - (Collect data from each group.
 Add amount of each type up with a calculator and write it in data box on white board.)

 - Analyze data:

 - Ask students to analyze date.
 Potential questions include:

 - What does the data tell us?

 - Does the data support our hypothesis?
 Why or why not?

 - Discuss some of the outliers with students.
-Potential questions include: - Do you think toothed whales sometime eat plankton?
+Potential questions include: - O Do you think toothed whales sometime eat plankton?
 Why or why not? - Did our data support this idea?
 How can you tell? - What about our experiment doesn't accurately reflect how whales really eat?
 What could we do to further test our hypothesis? - Discuss baleen whales: - Baleen whales are some of the largest animals on the planet what surprises you about how they eat? - Watch Baleen feeding video (start at 1:56 and end at 3:30). - Ask students what observations they made about how baleen whales are able to eat so much food.